felipem1210/freetalkbot/README.md

 If you modify any of the rasa files you will need to retrain the assistant, you can do it with `make rasa-train`

-**Disclaimer :** this bot still doesn't work properly.
+**Disclaimer :** this bot is not complete yet.
+It is doing what makes reminderbot example.
 I am still in the learning path of rasa and NLP.

 ## Communication Channels